dawidkotarba/interview_questions/engineering_management.md

 ## Roadmaps
 - What is the difference between a product and a release roadmap?
 - How do you prioritize things that go into roadmap from a product backlog?
+- Have you disagreed with product/project managers regarding task prioritization?
+How did you solve this?
 - Who is responsible for a roadmap in your current project?
 - How do you communicate changes in the roadmap to the stakeholders?
 - How do you present your roadmap and why (table, chart, etc.)?